DataBytes-Organisation/project_echo_cloud/documentation/GettingStarted/SetupKubernetes.md

 ## Overview
 This document outlines how to get started with using Kubernetes on the Project Echo service cluster.

+A new command line application is introduced; kubectl. kubectl is used to run commands and deployments on a kubernetes cluster.

 ## Assumptions
 * assumes Setup Terraform For GCP Deployments has been followed and configured.
 As gcloud cli being installed and authenticated is required.
 * assumes the user is using a shell or command prompt.